-Looking for new ways to display ornaments around the house?
-Living in a small apartment or house with no room for a tree, but craving some festive sparkle?
-Why not try hanging ornaments in front of a window!
+Today I’m showing you how to hang Christmas ornaments in a window – NO damage!
+Whether you’re looking for new ways to display ornaments around the house or living in a small apartment or house with no room for a tree, hanging ornaments in a window is such a festive touch.
 When the sun catches these gleaming beauties, it’s like the whole window glows.
-Here’s how to hang ornaments in front of a window without causing any damage.

 Once you see my “secret” supply (the tension rod!), the idea is so simple that it doesn’t need much of a tutorial, but I’ve outlined some steps – and useful tips – below.

-How to hang ornaments in front of a window:
+How to hang Christmas ornaments in a window:

 - Purchase an inexpensive tension rod to fit your window and place it inside your window frame